 What is Abstral?

-Abstral (fentanyl sublingual) is an opioid pain medication tablet that dissolves under your tongue.
+Abstral is an opioid pain medication.
 An opioid is sometimes called a narcotic.

-To make sure you can safely take Abstral, tell your doctor if you have any of these other conditions:
+To make sure Abstral is safe for you, tell your doctor if you have ever had:

 low blood pressure, slow heartbeats or other heart rhythm disorder;